Sophia of Prussia: Anglophile education

-Meeting and engagement with Constantine
+Meeting and engagement to Constantine

 In 1884, Constantine, Crown Prince of Greece, turned sixteen and his majority was declared by the government.
-He then received the title of Duke of Sparta and Diadochos (διάδοχος / diádokhos, which means, "heir to the throne").
+He then received the title of Duke of Sparta.
 Soon after, Constantine completed his military training in Germany, where he spent two full years in the company of a tutor, Dr. Lüders.
 He served in the Prussian Guard, took lessons of riding in Hanover and studied political science at the Universities of Heidelberg and Leipzig.

 After a long stay in England celebrating her grandmother's Golden Jubilee, Sophie became better acquainted with Constantine in the summer of 1887.
 The Queen watched their growing relationship, writing "Is there a chance of Sophie's marrying Tino?
 It would be very nice for her, for he is very good".
 Crown Princess Victoria also hoped that Sophie would make a good marriage, considering her the most attractive among her daughters.

 During his stay at the Hohenzollern court in Berlin representing the Kingdom of Greece at the funeral of Emperor William I in March 1888, Constantine saw Sophie again.
 Quickly, the two fell in love and got officially engaged on 3 September 1888.
 However, their relationship was viewed with suspicion by Sophie's older brother William and his wife Augusta Victoria, the latter of whom she despised.
 This betrothal was not completely supported in the Greek royal family either: Queen Olga showed some reluctance to the projected union because Sophie was Lutheran and Olga would have preferred that her son marry an Orthodox Christian.
 Despite the difficulties, the wedding was scheduled for October 1889 in Athens.

 Death of Emperor Frederick III

 This period fell on an unhappy time for Sophie's family however, as her father Emperor Frederick III was dying an agonizing death of throat cancer.
 His wife and children kept vigil with him at the Neues Palais, even celebrating Sophie's birthday and offering her a bouquet of flowers as a gift.
 Frederick died the next day.
 Sophie's eldest brother became Emperor William II.
 He quickly ransacked his father's things in the hopes of finding "incriminating evidence" of "liberal plots".
 Knowing that her three youngest daughters were more dependent on her than ever for emotional support, the now-Dowager Empress Frederick remained close to them: "I have my three sweet girls - he loved so much - that are my consolation".

 Already shocked by the attitude of her eldest son, the Dowager Empress was deeply saddened by Sophie's upcoming marriage and move to Athens.
 Nevertheless, she welcomed the happiness of her daughter and consoled herself in a voluminous correspondence with Sophie.
-Between 1889 and 1901, the two women exchanged no less than 2,000 letters.
+Between 1889 and 1901, the two women exchanged no fewer than 2,000 letters.
 On several occasions, they were also found in each other's homes, in Athens and Kronberg.
 The preparations of Sophie's wedding were "hardly a surprising development considering the funeral atmosphere that prevailed at the home of her widowed mother".